omgnetwork/ewallet/README.md

 Each provider is responsible for running its own version of the eWallet.
 To get started, we offer hosting solutions but the long term goal is to have a federated network of eWallets running on top of a decentralized blockchain with no centralization.

 More questions?
-Get in touch with us on [Rocket Chat](https://chat.omisego.network/channel/ewallet-sdk)!
+Get in touch with us on [Gitter](https://gitter.im/omisego/ewallet)!

 # Going Further